 Southwater Leisure Centre

 The Leisure Centre was built over 25 years ago, with an extension completed approximately 20 years ago to provide additional halls for the community.

 Other areas of the Centre comply with the Disability Discrimination Act.
 The entire Centre can be opened up to accommodate 300-500 people.
 There are adequate toilet and changing facilities throughout the building.

 The Centre also has a County Standard Bowls Green located within the Centre grounds.
 To the rear of the Centre, there is a multi use games area (MUGA) and a full size football pitch, which is available together with changing rooms.

 The Leisure Centre provides a wide range of community and sporting activities.
-For further information please contact the Leisure Centre Manager (leisure@southwater.-pc.gov.uk) or alternatively call Steve Brew on 01403 733208.
-Please see under Leisure on the
+For further information please contact Bookings (bookings@southwater.-pc.gov.uk).

 Community Grant Aid

 A Parish Council is empowered to incur expenditure in the execution of any works in order to exercise its statutory powers.
 There is also a power to incur expenditure for the "benefit of all or some of its inhabitants" (Local Government Act 1972 s.137).

 Groups who have previously benefited from grant funding from the Parish Council are, Southwater Welcome Club, The Belfry Luncheon Club, Horsham Youth Concert Band, Horsham District Age Concern, Holy Innocents Church, Insight for the Blind and the local Mediation Service to name but a few.

 All applicants must complete an application form.
 Any community groups wishing to apply for a community grant, should provide a copy of their Constitution (if available), a copy of their latest audited accounts and the reason and supporting documentations for the grant request.
 The Council reserves the right to refuse any application, and may also ask for further information to ensure that they comply with their statutory powers.